Nipsey Hussle May Have Been Killed Over ‘Snitching’, According To New Court Documents

 — The Daily Beast (@thedailybeast) June 27, 2019

-“Man, you know, they got some paperwork on you,” Hussle allegedly told Holder, according to The New York Daily News.
+“Man, you know, they got some paperwork on you,” Hussle allegedly told Holder, according to the New York Daily News.
 “Paperwork,” in this context, refers to court documents that indicate that a witness had provided information to authorities.

 According to witness Herman Douglas, Hussle wasn’t accusing Holder of being a snitch.
 Rather, he was trying to warn his associate that authorities had supposedly labeled him a snitch, which could get him killed.